-For the purpose of this page internships will be called practicums.
+For the purpose of this page internship will be called practicum.

 Be sure to complete the Pre-Departure Travel Requirements before traveling internationally.

 Below you will find information and tips on how to find a global practicum.

 The practicum is an individualized, mentored and hands-on learning experience that allows for master’s of public health students to apply what they learn in the classroom in a real world setting.
 Practicum requirements vary by department, so check with your department’s practicum coordinator before securing an opportunity.

 Helpful tips to think about before starting your search: